Mitsinjo means as much as “looking ahead” or “planning the future”.

 Information about the reserve:

 Furthermore, science has always been high on Mitsinjo’s agenda: In 2011, the first research and captive breeding center for amphibians in Madagascar opened its doors here.
 Andasibe is known for its high diversity in frog species.
 More than one hundred species occur in the fascinating fauna of the reserve and the area around.
 Most of them can only be found in Madagascar.
-With the help of international supporters (among them Durrell Wildlife Conservation Trust, the Amphibian Ark or the Association of Zoo and Aquariums), a breeding station for amphibians, insect breeding facilities for feeders and a quarantine station were established in the reserve.
+With the help of international supporters (among them the Durrell Wildlife Conservation Trust, the Amphibian Ark, or the Association of Zoo and Aquariums), a breeding station for amphibians, insect breeding facilities for feeders, and a quarantine station were established in the reserve.
 Seven species inhabit the breeding station and are being cared for today.
-Over the intervening years, much new knowdledge about conservation and especially breeding of highly threatened amphibian species like the golden mantella (Mantella aurantiaca) has been won and published scientifically.
+Over the intervening years, much new knowledge about conservation and especially breeding of highly threatened amphibian species like the Golden Mantella (Mantella aurantiaca) has been won and published scientifically.

-As in neighboured Andasibe-Mantadia national park and V.O.I.M.M.A. reserve, climate is humid all year round in Mitsinjo.
-During the daytime it is usally comfortably warm, but in the night temperatures may drop heavily.
+As in neighboured Andasibe-Mantadia national park and V.O.I.M.M.A. reserve, the climate is humid all year round in Mitsinjo.
+During the daytime it is usually comfortably warm, but at night temperatures may drop heavily.

 Flora & Fauna:

 Mitsinjos biggest treasure is the diversity of frogs.
 Andasibe is known for its extreme richness in frog species.
 More than one hundred species can be found in the fascinating fauna in and around the reserve.
-Almost none occur outside Madagascar, among them common species such as Boophis pyrrhus, Boophis luteus or Boophis viridis, but also rare species such as Mantella crocea.
-However, Mistinjo is not only famous for its amphibians: The forest is home to Madagascar’s largest lemur, the Indri (Indri indri).
-Diademed sifakas (Propithecus diadema) and wooly lemurs (Avahi laniger) are only a a part of the various rare animals that you can watch here.
-Concerning reptiles, the reserve has a large amount of chameleons Calumma brevicorne and the bright coloured Calumma parsonii cristifer, but also leaf-tailed geckos, snakes (Sanzinia madagascariensis) and other beauties of nature.
+Almost none occur outside Madagascar, among them common species such as Boophis pyrrhus, Boophis luteus, or Boophis viridis, but also rare species such as Mantella crocea.
+However, Mistinjo is not only famous for its amphibians: The forest is home to Madagascar’s largest lemur, the Indri.
+Diademed sifakas and wooly lemurs (Avahi laniger) are only a part of the various rare animals that you can watch here.
+Concerning reptiles, the reserve has a large amount of chameleons Calumma brevicorne, and the bright colored Calumma parsonii cristifer, but also leaf-tailed geckos, snakes such as the Malagasy Tree Boa, and other beauties of nature.

 Since Mitsinjo is a communally led reserve and not a national park, you can do nocturnals there, too.
 Let the magic of the night happen and hear all the countless frog calling in the dark!